Title: The High Dragon

-Landing outside the West Coast Council chamber, Spencer shifted to child form easily.
-He released the magic he was using to hide from cameras and stood waiting.
-To all cameras in the area he just appeared on the screens.
+Landing outside the West Coast Council chamber, Spencer shifted to child form quickly.
+He released the magic he was using to hide from cameras and stood to wait.
+To all cameras in the area, he just appeared on the screens.
 He waited for five minutes while he listened inside the building.
 The security team was all for rushing outside and bringing him in while one of the council members wanted to wait.

 Finally, the head of security stepped out.

 “I want to meet with the Council, now.”

 “Tell them a dragon is waiting.”
 Spencer watched as the security guard just widened his eyes, and then a garbled voice echoed out of his earpiece.
 Spencer smiled and started towards the door.
 “Thank you.”